khiav223577/active_model_cachers/README.md

 - [ ] caching polymorphic associations
 - [ ] non-unique secondary indexes
-- [ ] caching attibutes by multiple keys
+- [ ] caching attributes by multiple keys
 - [ ] testing counter cache
 - [ ] testing has_many through
 - [ ] testing has_and_belongs_to_many